FlyingSaturn/yawcalc/README.md

 Regardless, [please check out at its GitHub repo](https://github.com/FlyingSaturn/yaw-calculator).

 ## Future Plans

 - Just give a tutorial on yaw angles and tell the people why it's essential.
+Proper formatting (exactly like Minecraft) will work too.
-- those og meta tags...
+- those og meta tags
+- A swap button